openmls/openmls/book/src/user_manual/group_config.md

 # Group configuration

-Two very similar structs can help configure groups upon their creation: `MlsGroupJoinConfig` and `MlsGroupCreateConfig`.
+Three very similar structs can help configure groups upon their creation: `MlsGroupJoinConfig`, `MlsGroupExternalJoinConfig` and `MlsGroupCreateConfig`.

-`MlsGroupJoinConfig` contains the following runtime-relevant configuration options for an `MlsGroup` and can be set on a per-client basis when a group is joined.
+`MlsGroupJoinConfig` contains the following runtime-relevant configuration options for an `MlsGroup` and can be set on a per-client basis when a group is joined using a welcome message.

 | Name                           | Type                            | Explanation                                                                                      |
 | ------------------------------ | ------------------------------- | ------------------------------------------------------------------------------------------------ |